-From 2022-23 to 2025-26 the Scottish Attainment Challenge aims to support recovery from the pandemic and accelerate progress in closing the povertyrelated attainment gap, whilst raising attainment for all to improve outcomes for children and young people impacted by poverty.
-The next phase of the Scottish Attainment Challenge builds on the evidence set out in the Scottish Government and Education Scotland 5 year report on progress towards closing the poverty-related attainment gap, the Equity Audit, the Audit Scotland report on educational outcomes, and the OECD review.
+From 2022-23 to 2025-26 the Scottish Attainment Challenge aims to support recovery from the pandemic and accelerate progress in closing the poverty-related attainment gap.
+The next phase of the Scottish Attainment Challenge builds on the evidence set out in the Scottish Government and Education Scotland 5 year report on progress towards closing the poverty related attainment gap, the Equity Audit, the Audit Scotland report on educational outcomes, and the OECD review.
 It will continue to provide support for children and young people impacted by poverty through funding to local authorities, Pupil Equity Funding, Care Experienced Children and Young People funding and a number of national programmes.